magento/devdocs/guides/v2.2/performance-best-practices/development-environment.md

 ## Normal page load time on a virtual machine

-If you develop on a VM and a Magento page is loading for more than 2 seconds, review your environment settings.
+If you develop on a VM and it takes longer than 2 seconds to load a Magento page, review your environment settings.
 <!-- Link definitions -->

 [clean the caches]: {{page.baseurl}}config-guide/cli/config-cli-subcommands-cache.html#config-cli-subcommands-cache-clean